fmerg/pymerkle/README.md

 ```python
 p = t.audit_proof(index=56)
 ```
 The generated object `p` is an instance of the `proof` class (cf. the `proof_tools.py` module) consisting of the corresponding path of hashes (_audit path_, leading upon validation to the tree's current top-hash) and the configurations needed for the validation to be performed from the Client's side (_hash type_, _encoding type_ and _security mode_ of the generator tree).
 If the `index` requested by Client exceeds the tree's current length, then the audit path is empty and `p` is predestined to be found invalid upon validation.
-See ... for further details.
+See [here](#proof_obj) for further details.

 Similarly, use the `.consistency_proof()` method of the `merkle_tree` class to generate a consistency proof as follows: